ConsumerDataRight/mock-data-holder/README.md

 ## Mock Data Holder - Alignment
 The Mock Data Holder aligns to [v1.11.0](https://consumerdatastandardsaustralia.github.io/standards/includes/releasenotes/releasenotes.1.11.0.html#v1-11-0-release-notes) of the [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards).
 The Mock Data Holder passed v3.2 of the [Conformance Test Suite for Data Holders](https://www.cdr.gov.au/for-providers/conformance-test-suite-data-holders).
+Testing against FAPI 0.6 is currently in progress.

 ## Getting Started
 The Mock Data Holder was built using the [Mock Register](https://github.com/ConsumerDataRight/mock-register) and the [Mock Data Recipient](https://github.com/ConsumerDataRight/mock-data-recipient).
 You can swap out any of the Mock Data Holder, Mock Data Register and Mock Data Recipient solutions with a solution of your own.